 If you don't respond to the suit—or if you respond, but don't have a valid defense—and the court agrees with the lender that you're in default, the lender gets ownership of your home.

-You can stop the strict foreclosure by paying off the debt.
-The court will give you get a certain amount of time to make full payment on the debt—called "redeeming" your home—before you lose it.
+The court will give you get a certain amount of time to make full payment on the debt, called "redeeming" your home, before you lose the property.
 The last day to redeem is called a "Law Day."
 If you don't redeem by the deadline, and the Law Days for any other defendants pass, title to your property will go directly to the lender.
-(Learn more about redeeming your home in a Connecticut strict foreclosure in If I lose my home to foreclosure in Connecticut, can I get it back?)

-What is a deficiency judgment?
-When your total mortgage debt exceeds the foreclosure sale price, the difference is called a "deficiency."
-Some states allow a lender to seek a personal judgment (called a "deficiency judgment”) against you for this amount.
+When a borrower's total mortgage debt exceeds the foreclosure sale price, the difference is called a "deficiency."
+Some states allow a lender to seek a personal judgment, called a "deficiency judgment," against the borrower for this amount.

-You could face a deficiency judgment after a Connecticut strict foreclosure.
-Even though there is no foreclosure sale in a Connecticut strict foreclosure, the lender may seek a deficiency judgment against you after the foreclosure.
+Even though a foreclosure sale doesn't happen in a Connecticut strict foreclosure, the lender may seek a deficiency judgment against you after the foreclosure.
 The deficiency amount will be the difference between the total outstanding debt and the property's fair market value, as determined by the court.
 (Conn.
 Gen. Stat. § 49-14).
-(To learn more about deficiency law in Connecticut, see Deficiency Judgments After Foreclosure in Connecticut.)

-How strict foreclosure works in Vermont.
 In a Vermont strict foreclosure, the lender files a lawsuit in state court.
 As the homeowner, you'll get a copy of the lawsuit (the complaint) along with a summons, which will let you know how much time you get to file an answer with the court, typically 21 days.
 If you're in default and don't have a legal defense, the court will grant judgment in favor of the lender.
-(You can find a summary of some of the other key features of Vermont foreclosure law in Nolo’s Key Aspects of State Foreclosure Law: 50-State Chart.)

-You can stop the strict foreclosure by paying off the debt.
-In Vermont, you get some time—called a "redemption period”—to pay off the debt and stop the strict foreclosure.
+In Vermont, you get some time, called a "redemption period," to pay off the debt and stop the strict foreclosure.
 Under Vermont law, you get six months from the date of the foreclosure decree to redeem the home, unless the court orders a shorter time.
 (Vt.
 Stat.
 Ann. tit.
 12, § 4941).
-When the redemption period runs out, the lender becomes owner of the property.
+When the redemption period runs out, the lender becomes the owner of the property.